rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-In the resolver in the *src/resolvers/message.js* file, you can find out about this information with the following implementation:
+In the resolver in the *src/resolvers/message.js* file, you can find this information with the following:

 {{< highlight javascript "hl_lines=10 14 15 18 20 21" >}}
 ...